How to get kids to sleep

 Home and School Connection

 Nurseries and child care center infant rooms are careful to follow these recommendations and take other measures to help babies get the recommended amount of sleep.
 If the napping area is near a common hallway teachers might put a cd player on and play soft music or white noise.
 Mobiles and light projectors might help very young babies settle in for a night’s sleep.
 At home you might try these ideas in addition to your pre-bedtime rituals.
+Learn more about infants sleep patterns here.

 Bed time/nap time rituals might be a little different at home than children experience at day care.
 Children at home can brush teeth, get a warm soothing bath, and cuddle time with stories and books.
 These rituals, whatever you choose, should follow the same sequence every night.
 Over time you will see that, because children need structure and to know what to expect next, bedtime and nap time will be less of a hassle.
 When you must deviate from the routine expect an unsettled, overtired kiddo.